MS Sufferer Gets Payout After Prescribed Drug Sparks Gambling Hell

 In October 2021, Stevens was asked by a neurologist if he experienced any side effects such as compulsive behavior and he mentioned his gambling.
 He was advised to immediately cease taking the drug.

-However, he received no advice about withdrawal symptoms, which included severe exhaustion, paranoia, and hallucinations so severe he could not recognize his wife or children, according to court filings.
+Stevens says he received no advice about withdrawal symptoms, which included severe exhaustion, paranoia, and hallucinations so severe he couldn’t recognize his wife or children, according to court filings.

-There has for some time been concern about how some drugs can affect impulse control in patients.
-The law firm representing Stevens secured a similar settlement from the NHS in 2013 over a patient developing compulsive gambling and shopping after taking Ropinirole.
+There has been concern for some time about how some drugs, such as Ropinrole, can affect impulse control in patients.
+The law firm representing Stevens secured a similar settlement from the NHS in 2013 for a patient who developed compulsive gambling and shopping disorders after taking Ropinirole.

 Related News Articles